The stochastic $p$-Laplace equation on $\mathbb{R}^d$: Introduction

 for fixed $T>0$, a fixed stochastic basis $(\Omega,\mathcal{F},P,(\mathcal{F}_t)_{t\geq 0}, (W_t)_{t\geq 0})$, arbitrary space dimension $d\in\mathbb{N}$ and arbitrary $1<p<\infty$.
 The right-hand side of \eqref{stP} is understood in the sense of a stochastic It\^{o} integral with respect to the cylindrical Wiener process $(W_t)_{t\geq 0}$ with values in $L^2(\mathbb{R}^d)$.
-We will consider both additive noise, i.e., $\Phi$ is a progressively measurable process and multiplicative noise, i.e., $\Phi=\Phi(u)$ is a function of the solution.\\ In \cite{BT72} and \cite{PardouxThese}, the method of monotonicity which was developed in \cite{Lions} for deterministic equations has been extended to stochastic evolution equations.
-The results have been generalized in \cite{KryRoz81} and \cite{LiuRock}: For an appropriately chosen separable Banach space $V$ with dual space $V'$ and an intermediate Hilbert space $H$ such that $V\hookrightarrow H\equiv H'\hookrightarrow V'$ with continuous and dense embedding one considers the stochastic evolution equation driven by a variational operator $A:V\rightarrow V'$.
-The key properties for well-posedness (i.e., existence and uniqueness of solutions) are the monotonicity and the coercitivity of the operator $A$.
-For the stochastic $p$-Laplace evolution equation, i.e., for $A(u)=-\operatorname{div} |\nabla u|^{p-2}\nabla u$ with $1<p<\infty$, on a bounded domain $D\subset\mathbb{R}^d$ and homogeneous Dirichlet boundary data a natural choice is $V=W^{1,p}_0(D)\cap L^2(D)$, where $W^{1,p}_0(D)$ denotes the closure of the test functions with respect to the norm in $W^{1,p}(D)$.
+We will consider both additive noise, i.e., $\Phi$ is progressively measurable with values in the space of Hilbert-Schmidt operators from $L^2(\mathbb{R}^d)$ to $L^2(\mathbb{R}^d)$ and multiplicative noise, i.e., $\Phi=B(u)$ and the precise assumptions on $B$ are given in Subsection \ref{1.1}.\\ In \cite{BT72} and \cite{PardouxThese}, the method of monotonicity which was developed in \cite{Lions} for deterministic equations has been extended to stochastic evolution equations.
+The results have been generalized in \cite{KryRoz81} and \cite{LiuRock}: For an appropriately chosen separable Banach space $V$ with dual space $V'$ and an intermediate Hilbert space $H$ such that $V\hookrightarrow H\equiv H'\hookrightarrow V'$ with continuous and dense embeddings one considers the stochastic evolution equation driven by a nonlinear operator $A:V\rightarrow V'$.
+The key properties for well-posedness (i.e., existence and uniqueness of solutions) are the monotonicity, the coercitivity and the growth condition of the operator $A$.
+For $A(u)=-\Delta_p(u)=-\operatorname{div}(|\nabla u|^{p-2}\nabla u)$ with $1<p<\infty$, on a bounded domain $D\subset\mathbb{R}^d$ with homogeneous Dirichlet boundary data a natural choice is $V=W^{1,p}_0(D)\cap L^2(D)$, where $W^{1,p}_0(D)$ denotes the closure of the test functions with respect to the norm in $W^{1,p}(D)$.
 From the Sobolev embedding theorem it follows that $V=W^{1,p}_0(D)$ for $p>\frac{2d}{d+2}$.
-In this setting, monotonicity is a consequence of the fundamental algebraic inequality
+In this setting, the monotonicity and the growth condition are a consequence of the fundamental algebraic inequality